-Current investigation: The team is focused on advancing clinical evaluation for the presence of regional lymph node metastases in breast cancer through emerging ultrasound imaging technologies.
+Current investigation: The team is focused on advancing clinical evaluation of the presence of regional lymph node metastases in breast cancer through emerging ultrasound imaging technologies.
 Determination of whether a malignancy has spread through regional lymph nodes in patients is an important factor used to develop a therapeutic plan and to predict prognosis.

 Dr. Stanislav Emelianov is a Joseph M. Pettit Endowed Chair, Georgia Research Alliance Eminent Scholar, and Professor of Biomedical Engineering and Electrical & Computer Engineering at the Georgia Institute of Technology.
 He is also appointed at Emory University School of Medicine where he is affiliated with Winship Cancer Institute, Department of Radiology, and other clinical units.
 Furthermore, Dr. Emelianov is Director of the Ultrasound Imaging and Therapeutics Research Laboratory at the Georgia Institute of Technology focused on the translation of diagnostic imaging & therapeutic instrumentation, and nanobiotechnology for clinical applications.